 Especially, since they have a lot of vitamins and minerals that ducks need in their diet.
 Generally, you can set up a kiddie pool and add some minnows for them!

 - Plants – Ducks will search for tasty plant materials to eat.
 Including grass, seeds, weeds, and other edible plants.
 I had wild giant clover growing in the garden voluntarily, I let it grow out and then fed it to the chickens and ducks, and they loved it!

-- Crickets – Pick up some crickets at the bait shop.
+- Crickets – (live or dried) Pick up some crickets at the bait shop.
 It’s fun to watch them catch and eat them!

 - Worms – Worms are obviously a delicious treat!

 - Mealworms – Oh yes, just like chickens ducks will gobble down some mealworms!